 About Dr. Monnica Williams

 Monnica Williams, Ph.D. is a board-certified, licensed clinical psychologist, specializing in cognitive-behavioral therapies.
-She is a full, tenured Professor in the School of Psychology at the University of Ottawa, Canada Research Chair in Mental Health Disparities, and Director of the Laboratory for Culture and Mental Health Disparities.
+She is a full tenured Professor in the School of Psychology at the University of Ottawa, Canada Research Chair in Mental Health Disparities, and Director of the Laboratory for Culture and Mental Health Disparities.
 She is the Clinical Director of the Behavioral Wellness Clinic in Connecticut, and Behavioural Wellness Clinic in Ottawa.
 She has also founded outpatient clinics in Kentucky, Virginia, and Pennsylvania, including a mental health clinic for refugees.

 Dr. Williams started her career as an Assistant Professor at the University of Pennsylvania School of Medicine in the Department of Psychiatry (2007-2011), where she worked with Dr. Edna Foa, an international authority on OCD and PTSD.
-She was also Director of the Center for Mental Health Disparities at the University of Louisville in Psychological and Brain Sciences (2011-2016).
-At the University of Connecticut (2016-2019), she had appointments in Psychological Science and Psychiatry.
+Dr. Williams was also Director of the Center for Mental Health Disparities at the University of Louisville in Psychological and Brain Sciences (2011-2016).
+At the University of Connecticut (2016-2019), she had appointments in Psychological Science and Psychiatry before migrating to Canada.

 Education & Training